 For every cache target needed, another Stardog server must be run.
 Stardog servers are configured to be cache targets with the following options in the

-Once both Stardog and the cache target are running we need to register the cache target with Stardog.
-That is done in the following way with the
+Once both Stardog and the cache target are running, we need to register the cache target with Stardog.
+That is done with the

 cache target command:

 $ stardog-admin --server http://<cluster IP>:5820 cache target add <target name> <target hostname>:5820 admin <admin pw>